What AI Actually Changes About UX Research (And What It Doesn’t)

 This matters more than people acknowledge.
 Research is an interpretive practice.
 The transcript is a residue of an experience.
 A lot of the meaning lives in the experience itself, in the relationship between researcher and participant, in the social and emotional texture of the conversation.
 AI is working from the residue.
 Which means there are whole categories of insight it simply cannot generate.

 The more concerning pattern I’ve observed is what happens when teams start treating AI-generated analysis as equivalent to human-generated analysis.
 The outputs look similar.
 They’re structured.
 They use the right language.
 They feel authoritative.
 But they’re missing the interpretive layer that comes from someone who was actually in the room, who read the body language, who made a judgment call about what to pursue and what to let pass.
+A related shift — not how AI changes the process, but what machine learning teaches you about user behaviour itself — is a different and equally important question.

 When those outputs feed into product decisions without that distinction being understood, you start making choices based on a flattened version of reality.
 Technically informed.
 Experientially shallow.
+This is one dimension of the broader challenge of when research gets ignored — and why understanding the nature of what you’re presenting matters.

 The research question doesn’t change.
 What changes is who’s doing which parts of the work and what that means for the quality of the thinking at the end.